kmprioliPROF/CSC_8515_Final_Project/README.md

 ---
 title: "README"
 author: "Katherine M. Prioli"
-date: "December 02, 2019"
+date: "December 04, 2019"
 output: html_document
 ---

 ## **Overview**

-This repo contains the data, full source code, final report, and slides for my CSC 8515 final project, which used supervised and unsupervised machine learning approaches to explore obesity and its correlates.
+This repo contains the data, full source code, final report, and slides for my CSC 8515 (Machine Learning) final project, which used supervised and unsupervised machine learning approaches to explore obesity and its correlates.

 ## **Background**